Rehabilitation Research and Training Center on Employment Policy for Persons with Disabilities

 The Co-Principal Investigators are:

-Susanne M. Bruyere - Director, Employment and Disability Institute, School of Industrial and Labor Relations, Extension Division, Cornell University
+Susanne M. Bruyere - Director, Yang-Tan Institute, School of Industrial and Labor Relations, Extension Division, Cornell University

 Richard V. Burkhauser - Sarah Gibson Blanding Professor and Chair, Department of Policy Analysis and Management, College of Human Ecology, Cornell University

 David C. Stapleton - Director, Mathematica Policy Research, Inc.

 Translation (CART) Services for this event

 Disclaimer: CART is provided in order to facilitate communication accessibility and may not be a totally verbatim record of the proceedings.

 Welcome and Introduction

 If you have not yet grabbed the materials, if you would do so, we are going to start any minute.